svensvan/blog/_posts/2014-03-03-extract-text-solr.md

 ---
 layout: post
-title: "Extracting Text from Binary files like Pdfs, Word, Excel, etc"
+title: "Extract Text from Binary Files"
 ---

 Solr has a module that extracts text from binary files.
 One option is just send the bytes up to Solr and have